(Or Performance-Life Balance As We Call It)

 - Personal development

-I daresay most readers would agree that the above categories are important – to varying degrees – with some categories more important than others.
-If we explore an area such as ‘employment’ it soon becomes clear that this matters to individuals for very different reasons.
+I daresay most readers would agree that the above categories are important with some categories more important than others.
+If we explore an area like ‘employment’ it becomes clear that this matters to individuals for very different reasons.
 For some people, employment is simply a means to an end, i.e. a way to put food on the table.
-For others, it’s more than merely having a job: what matters is building a career.
-For some people their work helps to define their identity, whilst for some their employment is a gateway to making a difference in the world.
+Yet for others, it’s more than merely having a job, it’s about building a career.
+For others, their work helps to define their identity.
+And for the few, employment is a gateway to making a difference in the world.

-When life throws up work-related stress, for example, it helps to know what matters most to you in this category so that you can define your own targets for improvement and develop strategies for meaningful gains.
+When life throws up work-related stress it helps to know what matters most to you in this category so that you can define your own targets for improvement and develop strategies for meaningful gains.
 This has the benefit of contributing to positive changes in your job situation and also of knowing that you’re actively doing something to make things better for yourself.

 Let’s again pause to recall another core Metuf principle of performance enhancement: that improvement is best achieved through a focus on effort.

-Effort – as we define it – is controllable and involves a combination of quality and quantity into the areas you are targeting for improvement; It is most easily measured in minutes spent ‘trying’ each week.
+Effort, for us, is controllable and is a combination of quality and quantity into what are targeting for improvement.
+It is most easily measured in minutes spent ‘trying your best’ each week.
 Most importantly, it involves setting clearly defined weekly blocks of effort to drive continual improvement towards attaining goals.

 In essence, you can take goal setting and goal getting skills from

 Firstly, it may help to quantify what it is about those particular studies that matter to the athlete.
 Why are you doing that course and why is it important to do well?
 If there are elements of fun in those studies, it can help to specify what exactly is enjoyable about studying and incorporate these as ‘non-negotiables’ to help stay on track.